Frequently Asked Questions

 • There is evidence of elevated radon in parts of both states.
 It’s recommended to test every 3 years per EPA suggestions.
 Radon.com is a great resource.

-A. No - our job is to inform you of what we see at the time of the inspection.
+No - our job is to inform you of what we see at the time of the inspection.
 If there are any defects found, we will recommend a licensed roofer evaluate and repair/replace as needed.
 Here’s what a home inspector will do:

 • Visually inspect the roof.